CindyJS/CindyJS/ref/MIDI_Functions.md

 The second number in the short list describing a single note is its duration.
 The lengths of the durations are measured in *beats*.
 By default if the melody is played it play with a speed of 60 *beats per minute*.
-If necessary, this can be changed by a modifier of be the `midispeed(...)` command.
+If necessary, this can be changed by a modifier of be the `midispeed(…)` command.

 Internally while a melody is played roughly the following happens.
 When the melody starts the sequencer is set to its start position.